 In the last few elections, contesting on an average 15 percent of the total seats, the CPI(M) has been getting around 5-6 percent of the votes.
 (India follows the “first past the post” system and not proportional representation) In the 2014 elections to the Lok Sabha (lower house of the Indian Parliament) the CPI(M) won 9 seats.
 The Lower House of Parliament has a strength of 543.
 In the Rajya Sabha (Upper House) the CPI(M) has 8 members.

 The CPI(M) is heading two state governments.
 In Kerala, the Left Democratic Front headed by the CPI(M) was elected to office in the elections held in 2016.
 In Tripura, the CPI(M) was first elected to office in 1977.
 In won the subsequent election also in 1983.
 However, due to largescale rigging, it lost the elections in 1988.
 However it has been voted to office in all subsquent elections.
-Though uneven, the CPI(M) was uninterruptedly in power in West Bengal since 1977 upto May 2011.
+The Left Front government headed by the CPI(M) was uninterruptedly in power in West Bengal since 1977 upto May 2011.